SP33DC0R3/todo-list-app/README.md

 - Backup your todo list file regularly to prevent data loss.
 - Each instance of the application operates independently with its own todo list.
 - Customize the application by modifying the UI, colors, fonts, or adding new features.

-For more information or assistance, feel free to contact us.
-Gmail: aelizamer95@gmail.com